The Resilience Fund supports community organizations protecting and standing with residents facing increased risks and uncertainty.

 The first round of the Resilience Fund in the spring of 2017 awarded $565,000 to 33 organizations.
 The 2017 fall cycle of the Resilience Fund awarded $371,000 to 24 organizations.
 The 2018 spring cycle of Resilience Fund awarded $327,000 to 22 organizations.
 Find more Resilience Fund updates on our blog.

 For questions or assistance, please contact:

-Thank you to King County, Medina Foundation, Stolte Family Foundation, Bank of America, Sheng-Yen Lu Foundation and Emerald Fund for their partnership.
+Thank you to King County, Medina Foundation, Stolte Family Foundation, Bank of America, The Fund for New Citizens in the New York Community Trust, Sheng-Yen Lu Foundation and Emerald Fund for their partnership.